yalmip/yalmip.github.io/_posts/examples/2016-09-17-explicitlpvampc.md

 This allows one to model systems, where the system dynamics depend on scheduling signals, and this scheduling signal is measurable, but not known in advance.

-An example for the computation of explicit MPC control laws for general LPV systems is shown in the example [Explicit LPV-MPC ].
+An example for the computation of explicit MPC control laws for general LPV systems is shown in the [LPV-MPC example](/example/explicitlpvmpc).
 The subclass of LPV-A systems allows for simpler computations, which will be presented in the following.

 ### The nonlinear Hénon map